sunnylam13/gap_fill_make_021918_1/docs/scratch.md

 	target_matches = filter(lambda x: filename in x, proc_file_list) # search for proc_file_list[current_filename_index] value, this is a list, convert to string for use

+## Friday, February 23, 2018 9:56 AM

+Gap Maker Program

+Actions

+Get the user input folder with list of numbered files.

+Get the user input on where they want to insert the gap.

+Will it be between 1 and 2 or 5 and 6?

+Best way is to ask for the number they would like to insert it after.
+Technically this covers all situations more easily then "before #" because you can't do "before #" if you want to insert anything after the "last number" however you can always insert after.

+Unless the user wants to insert a number before 1 (first file) to create a new first file.

+This means we'll need to take the input of "insert before" or "insert after" or create a choice menu for those options plus ask the user for the file they wish to insert before/after.

+You could make this a one line input if you write regex to find "insert before" and "insert after" and the number and use regex groups so you can analyze each part for internal logic.

+Scan the user input folder for a list of numbered files.
+Store all the file names in a new list.

+Get the directory path for the folder to create file paths for the original list of numbered files.

+Create file paths for the original list of numbered files.
+Store all the file paths in the original file path list.

+Go to the index position of the number user entered.

+If they used "insert before", change the original file name at the position and every file after by increasing it's label number by +1.
+Append/store the change in the new file name list.

+If they used "insert after", don't change the original file name at the position.
+Instead change every file after by increasing its label number by +1.
+Append/store the change in the new file name list.

+NOTE:  in no case should the index position ever change only the filename number label.

+Now change the names of the original file path list to that of the new file path list.
+Store all the file paths in the new file path list.

+Using the new file name list, create file paths for the new list of numbered files.
+Use shutil.move() to change the files specified by the file paths from the original to the new.